This policy is valid from 1st November, 2012

 Any product, claim, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider or party in question.
 Just because I like the colour red (usually with white polka dots), doesn’t have to mean you will like it too!

-Thank you so much for visiting my website and don’t forget to enjoy yourself!
+Thank you so much for visiting my website and don’t forget to enjoy yourself – Life is too short to be too serious!

-Want to know more about Copyright, Trademarking and Intellectual Property and learn better how to write disclaimers?
-On my favourite online learning platform Creative Live, there are some great courses you can refer to:
+On my favourite online learning platform Creative Live, there are some great courses you should check out:

 Copyright, Trademark, and Intellectual Property for Entrepreneurs with Rachel Rodgers